 An overhead crane operator operates traveling or stationary overhead cranes to lift, move, and position loads (like hardware, heavy items, machinery, and bulk materials) utilizing hoisting connections, like hooks, slings, electromagnets, etc. The operator observes load hookup, determining the load’s safety.

-Handling an overhead crane is quite an important job.
+Handling a crane is quite an important job.
 To save time and money, the overhead crane operator must be cautious in its use.

-Add these tips to your overhead crane safety checklist.
+Add these tips to your safety checklist.
 This way, you won’t forget to ensure that everything works fine.

 Overhead crane safety rules